Bogdanp/molten_cookiecutter/{{cookiecutter.repo_name}}/README.md

 Run `./scripts/bootstrap` in a terminal.
 This will install `pip-tools` and sync the dependencies for the first time.

-To run the app you'll need to have Postgres running.
+To run the app, you'll need to have [postgres] running.
 Create a database called `{{cookiecutter.package_name}}` and another called `{{cookiecutter.package_name}}_tests` and grant the `postgres` user access to both.
 Finally, run `alembic upgrade head` to migrate the